artefactual/archivematica-docs/user-manual/backlog/backlog.rst

 <transfer-tab-microservices>`, users are given the option to place a transfer
 into a backlog storage space.
-Users may choose to use the backlog in order to do more analysis on the materials at a later date, either outside of Archivematica or by using the :ref:`Appraisal tab <appraisal>` features, before placing the materials in long-term storage.
+Users may choose to use the backlog in order to do more analysis on the materials at a later date, either outside of Archivematica or after additional review, before placing the materials in long-term storage.

 Transfers placed in the backlog have undergone basic digital preservation microservices - for example, all files have been given UUIDs, checksums have